karboosx/procer/docs/interrupts.md

 }
 ```

-the `Hello World!` string will be returned when resuming the execution of the procer code.
+The `Hello World!` string will be returned when resuming the execution of the procer code.

 ```
 let x be custom_function().